gygilab/MPToolkit/README.md

 # Peptides file format

 The peptides file should contain a list of peptides to score, on per row, formatted as tab-delimited values.
-It should contain the following columns
+Runtime depends on the number of input peptides, but AScorePro can process thousands of entries per minute on commodity hardware.
+The ptpdies file should contain the following columns:

 - The peptide ID.
 Can be any value and is copied to the output.
 - The scan number.
 This should be the scan number in the input file where the peptide was identified.